ReneeRuiFAN/ReneeRuiFAN.github.io/_talks/2023-11-07-Fin-ML_anniversary.md

 location: "Montreal, QC, Canada"
 ---

+**Topic:** *"Knowledge Graph Entity Alignment Dataset Benchmarking Study and Use Cases in the Financial Industry"*

 This talk was given on the Fin-ML's 5-year Anniversary conference on Nov.
 7th, 2023.
 Details about this event can be found from [Link](https://fin-ml.ca/5th-anniversary-event/)

-The topic of this talk:

-*"Knowledge Graph Entity Alignment Dataset Benchmarking Study and Use Cases in the Financial Industry"*